top of page

 • 6 cups cubed day-old brioche or French bread

-• 2 medium apples (such as Honeycrisp or Granny Smith), peeled and diced
+• 2 medium apples (Honeycrisp or Granny Smith), peeled and diced

 • 3 large eggs